Iceland - Day 23 : City tripin'

 An Icelandic Viking

 The entire 'museum' was only a 100 meter long hallway, but we did receive a headphone that explained everything.
 It told about the people who had discovered Iceland and of course the man who had discovered Vinland/America before Columbus.
 I had seen the same story on a 100 other places throughout Iceland.
-There apparently is pretty good evidence that Columbus wasn't the first person to discover America, but they really did an effort not to mention his name.
+There apparently is good evidence that Columbus wasn't the first person to discover America, but they really did everything to avoid mentioning his name.
 Iceland was first owned by Norway and then Denmark and there had been several serious plague outbreaks.
 The weirdest story was about the lady with the two boobs.

 After the seeing second museum we went towards its roof to get a nice view over the city.
-Afterwards we went to the church I had passed on my first day in Iceland.
-There was yet another statue of Columbus 0.1 with the text he had discovered America first.
+Later we went to the church I had passed on my first day in Iceland.
+There was yet another statue of not Columbus with the text he had discovered America first.

 Die mooie kerk met de man die eerder was